What is more likely for Tony Soprano? A successful resolution to his therapy or a federal indictment?

 But an important breakthrough has occurred.
 By this time, however, Tony is into his third year of therapy when it happens.
 Better late than never.

 But Tony is by no means out of the woods.
-There is the small matter of Big Pussy, his former close associate turned informant, who, thanks to him, is now sleeping with the fishes.
+There is the small matter of Big Pussy, his former close associate turned informant, who is now sleeping with the fishes.
 Now every time Tony goes near the ocean he experiences painful flashbacks.
 Finally, after four years, Tony is ready to throw in the towel.
 "Truth and happiness?"
 Tony says in reply to Dr Melfi.
 "Come on, I'm a fat fucking crook from New Jersey.
 What truth and happiness?"

 But you know Tony will be back.
 The only thing that is going to stop his therapy from going on forever is a federal indictment.